yastn/yastn/docs/source/mps/algebra.rst

 Restoring canonical form locally: For example, while performing DMRG sweeps, the tensors getting updated will not be in canonical form after the update.
-It is necessary to restore their canonical form in course of sweeping.
+It is necessary to restore their canonical form during sweeping.

 .. autofunction:: yastn.tn.mps.MpsMpo.orthogonalize_site